Gauss Law, Minimal Coupling and Fermionic PEPS for Lattice Gauge Theories

 \subsection{Analytical (Toy Model) Results}

 Which type of physics is manifested by "toy" states, with the minimal bond dimension (truncated electric fields), as described above?

-One way to study that analytically is to put the system on a cylinder - with one compact and one open dimension - and define an object called the PEPS transfer matrix, similar to transfer matrix in statistical mechanics \cite{Yang2015}.
-Roughly speaking, a two-point correlation function, for two operators $L$ rows apart, depends on the $L-1$ power of this transfer matrix; therefore, if the spectrum of the transfer matrix is gapped, correlation functions with respect to the PEPS show an exponential decay.
+One way to study that analytically is to put the system on a cylinder -- with one compact and one open dimension -- and define an object called the PEPS transfer matrix, similar to transfer matrix in statistical mechanics~\cite{yang_chiral_2015}.
+The transfer matrix "transfers" information from layer to layer of the cylindrical system, along the open direction.
+If the spectrum of the transfer matrix is gapped, correlation functions with respect to the PEPS show an exponential decay.

-A conventional way to study such PEPS is therefore to compute the lowest eigenvalues of the transfer matrix for some different choices of the PEPS parameters, and see whether it is gapped or not - implying that the PEPS could be the ground state of a gapped Hamiltonian, or not.
-This allows one to draw a ``phase diagram of states'' in this parameter space - that is, a phase diagram for the set of Hamiltonians of which the set of PEPS obtained by varying the parameters are ground states (usually referred to as parent Hamiltonians).
+A conventional way to study such PEPS is therefore to compute the lowest eigenvalues of the transfer matrix for some different choices of the PEPS parameters, and see whether it is gapped or not -- implying that the PEPS could be the ground state of a gapped Hamiltonian, or not.
+This allows one to draw a ``phase diagram of states'' in this parameter space -- that is, a phase diagram for the set of Hamiltonians of which the set of PEPS obtained by varying the parameters, are ground states (usually referred to as parent Hamiltonians).
 Parameter space surfaces on which the transfer matrix is gapless are suspected as phase boundaries.